Satya-bit/Deepfake-Duel-Truth-vs-Trickery/README.md

 **Approach**

 We used two separate models for training.
-One for training classes and another to train deep or fake.
+One for training classes Animals, Human faces, vehicles and another to train deep or fake.

+To use flow from directory I need to change the folder structure.

+For predicting classes (animal, human faces, vehicles)

+train----
+        -animal
+        -human faces
+        -vehicles

+validation----
+        -animal
+        -human faces
+        -vehicles

+For predicting classes (fake, real)

+train----
+       - fake(all three classses together)
+       - real(all three classses together)

+validation----
+       - fake(all three classses together)
+       - real(all three classses together)

+**Note**- We didnot do anything with the test file.

 1)We used the **transfer learning** approach for model training.
 We used the Xception(for the classification of Animals, Human faces, vehicles) and VGG-16 (for classification of Deep vs Fake) model from Keras.